lensemerc/writing/MLP/QOTD/main/Season 1/Creatures of the Dark - Part 1/15+ Far above.md

 "Render judgment upon me, Celestia.
 Burn me!"
 She laughed, wickedly, "Throw away all your dignity, strike me while I am weak!
 You might not get other chance!"

 "What are you trying to achieve, you creature?"
 Celestia asked in a powerful demanding voice, "To prove to yourself that I am no [i]better[/i] than you?
 That I am just as weak, so I would resort to deplorable manipulation tactics?
-That I've already [i]did[/i] during my reign?"
+That I've already [i]did[/i] it during my reign?"

 "[b]No.[/b]" Chrysalis hissed, "None of that.
 No. You know..."
 She uttered with ragged breath, and took a step closer.
 "Your ponies...
 I could've murder them all at any second, just to see pain in your eyes...
 To savor this pain...
 To see it, [b]feel[/b] it.
 The moment it all went sideways, I wanted to crush them, and get a glimpse of your rage.
 Ah, it would be a beautiful fire, my Sun--"